 - 4. Be sure to position the aluminum plate (.04) over the head of the center bushing to act as a retainer plate. - 5.
 Carefully slide components together over the center tube making sure that the center tube is locked into place in the counter-bore of the top shock end. - 6.
-With both shock ends in place, install the stainless steel retainer washers and a new AN365-8 lock nut.
+With both shock ends in place, install the stainless steel retainer washers and a new MS21044N7 lock nut.
 Align both ends with the pin axis as close to parallel as possible.
 Ensure that both retainer locator roll pins are on the same side.
-Torque the AN365-8 lock nut to 120 ft pounds.
+Torque the MS21044N7 lock nut to a minimum 40 ft-lbs torque and a minimum of 2 threads exposed.
 It is critical in the assembly that the center tube is tightly retained between the top shock end and the stainless steel retainer.